 Can I apply for cycle to work schemes without an employer?

-If you're unemployed or self-employed you cannot take part in Cyclescheme.
+If you're unemployed or self-employed you sadly cannot take part in Cyclescheme.
+As you don't pay PAYE tax you cannot sacrifice your salary tax efficiently.

 Why can't those that are self-employed use cycle to work schemes?